 Prolapse is more common as women get older, particularly after menopause.

-A decrease in the female hormone oestrogen, that occurs after the menopause affects the pelvic floor muscles and structures around the vagina, making them less springy and supportive.
+A decrease in the female hormone oestrogen, that occurs after the menopause, affects the pelvic floor muscles and structures around the vagina.
+This makes them less springy and supportive.

 What are the different types of pelvic organ prolapse?

-- Cystocele – this is the name often used if the prolapse involves the urethra (the tube through which urine passes from the bladder to the outside).
+Cystocele – this is where there is prolapse of the bladder into the vagina.
 This is the most common type of prolapse.

 What are the signs of pelvic organ prolapse?

 There are a number of signs that you may have a prolapse.
-These signs depend on the type of prolapse and how much pelvic organ support has been lost.
+These signs depend on the type of prolapse and how much pelvic organ support has been weakened or lost.

 When a prolapse is larger, you may notice things such as: